 For all influenza vaccinations, it is important to record batch number and expiry date + the site of the injection according to how your system supplier recommends this.
+The Green book also advised recording of vaccine name and product name.
+This information should be available from your supplier.
 This information may be needed in the event of adverse reactions to the vaccination.
 Some systems may enable a global 'batch entry', where all your supplies have the same batch number.